eklem/stopword-trainer/README.md

 # stopword-trainer
-`stopword-trainer` is a node module for creating stopword lists based on your own set of documents.
+`stopword-trainer` is going to be a node module for creating stopword lists based on your own set of documents.
 These lists can easily be used together with the `[stopword](/fergiemcdowall/stopword/)` module to strip stopwords from an input text.

 ## Reasons for generating your own list of stopwords?